Collections Use Policy

 - If you are uncertain about proper handling of rare materials please ask the desk attendant for help.

 Handling of manuscript materials

-- Manuscript boxes should be kept on a cart at the front of the room.
-A researcher should only have one box at his/her table at a time.
+- A researcher will be given one box at his/her table at a time.

 - Folders should be removed from boxes one at a time.
 They should be replaced with "Out" cards to make sure they stay in order.